rodrigorivera/docker-mlflow/README.md

 `${HOST}` is host name you set in chapter 2.

 ## 4. Build and deploy
-Build mlflow Dockerfilw, and then deploy applications.
+Build mlflow Dockerfile, and then deploy applications.

 ```sh
 $ docker-compose build